112kutiko/3d_plane_radar/README.md

 1. dump1090
 2. virtual radar
-3. unity (tempory)
+3. unity (if want modification)

 ## How To Use

 - on dump1090.
 - on virtual radar.
 - open virtual radar add dump1090 source.
-- open unity project play and paste virtual radar link with AircraftList.json file.
+- open program and paste virtual radar link with AircraftList.json file.
 - enter.

 ## references